Sokoetu/audio-admin/README.md

 With this typescript template, you can save some time in setting up a nextjs 14 app.
 It comes with some vital dependencies such as:
 - Shadcn for ui
 - Tailwind for styling
-- zustant for state management
+- zustand for state management
 - next-themes for darak and light mode styling
 - cookies-next for setting cookies
 - lucide-react for icons